nsshah14/Publication-Management-System/README.md

 ## Major Change

-The project was initially developed for MariaDB Database but later changed to PostgreSQL.
+The project was initially developed for MariaDB Database but later changed to PostgreSQL and hosted on Heroku.

 ## Thing to remember when adding to database:
 * When you add an order add a transaction detail for given order.